qtumproject/documents/en/Qtum-on-Raspberry-Pi/README.md

 `sudo su` - Sudo to root first

-` echo "deb https://repo.qtum.info/apt/raspbian/ jessie main" >> /etc/apt/sources.list`
-or
-` echo "deb https://repo.qtum.info/apt/raspbian/ stretch main" >> /etc/apt/sources.list`
+` echo "deb https://repo.qtum.info/apt/raspbian/ buster main" >> /etc/apt/sources.list`

 This will add the repository to your APT sources file.